 To last few days have been pretty fun.
 I’ve met a bunch of really nice people, and I’ve had a lot of fun getting back into the language.
 It’s fun to see the look on people’s faces when I start speaking Cebuano.
 I still get tangled up when my tongue isn’t as agile as I need it to be, but overall I’m getting better.

 The following two days, Thursday and Friday, are kind of a blur, so I’ll just lump them together.
-I found SM Mall, a very large mall by US standards, and got lost in it.
+I found SM Mall, which is huge, and got lost in it.
 I went to a movie, (Kick Ass, it was OK) and the theater was so huge I think it actually echoed.
-It cost 140php, or around $3 for a ticket, and the theater had only 7 people in it.
-After that, while getting help with my phone at Smart, a local mobile provider, I made some friends with the workers.
-They invited me to go sing Karaoke with them after work.
+It cost ₱140, or around $3 for a ticket, and the theater had only 7 people in it.
+After that, while getting help with my phone at Smart, a local mobile provider, I made some friends with the workers who invited me to go sing Karaoke with them after work.
 “Why not?”
-I thought, I’d seen “videoke” everywhere when I was in Bacolod, so I went.
-It was a lot of fun, I’ll post pictures when I get my cable.
+I thought, I’d seen “videoke” everywhere when I was in Bacolod, so I went and it was a blast.

 That was last night, now it’s Saturday morning and I have to go to the Mactan Airport and give them paperwork so they can get my bag from Manila.
 I am also starving, time for breakfast!

 This is an entry in my Philippines 2010 travel log.
 Thanks for reading!